 - If your total is in brackets, your expenses are higher than your income.
 You may need to think of ways to reduce or cut some of your expenses.
 The Wants and Needs Calculator may help with this.

 - Completing your income taxes each year makes sure you get all federal and provincial benefits you are eligible for.
 This includes Goods and Services Tax Credit, Canada Child Benefit, Canada Pension Plan, etc.

 - Continue to look for improved employment opportunities to increase your monthly income.
 Consider steps to get a better job, including career counseling, training or education programs.
-For more information, please visit labour market services for job seekers.
+For more information, please visit Labour Market Services.

 Tips for Lowering Costs